Central African RepublicOfficial Name: Central African Republic

 Banking: Banking infrastructure remains limited in the CAR, and facilities for monetary exchange exist only in the capital.
-Banking services were further limited following looting in Bangui in March and April 2013.
-There are no ATMs in the CAR.
-Exchange bureaus and banks normally accept dollars and euros, but not West African Francs (CFA).
+There are few ATMs in the CAR.
+Exchange bureaus and banks normally accept dollars and euros, with the exception of West African Francs (CFA).
 Credit cards are not used in the CAR, and purchases of goods and services, including hotel rooms and airline tickets, are cash transactions.

-LGBT RIGHTS: Same-gender sexual relations are illegal in the CAR and the penal code criminalizes consensual same-gender sexual activity.
-The penalty for "public expression of love" between persons of the same gender is imprisonment for six months to two years or a fine of between 150,000 to 600,000 CFA francs ($295 to $1,185).
-When one of the participants is under age, the adult may be sentenced to two to five years' imprisonment or a fine of 100,000 to 800,000 CFA francs ($200 to $1,600).
-Although there have been no recent reports that police arrested or detained persons under these provisions, they remain illegal.
-LGBT travelers should review the LGBT Travel Information page.
+LGBTI Travelers: Same-sex sexual relations are illegal in the CAR and the penal code criminalizes consensual same-sex sexual activity.
+The penalty for "public expression of love" between persons of the same sex is imprisonment for six months to two years or a stiff fine.
+When one of the participants is underage, the adult may be sentenced to two to five years imprisonment or a fine.

 Travel & Transportation